Yuerong2/final_projects/README.md

 - output >>> cosine_similarity.png

 #### Main findings:
 1.1 Very few high TF-IDF words were found appearing in both news and songs.
-This implied that news and songs had different wording styles.
+This implied that the two corpus had different wording styles.

 1.2 Low Jaccard and cosine similarity further supported the different wordings in songs and news.

 1.3 Trends found in each sliding window:
 - Jaccard similarity dropped along with the time progress in each time-window.
-This suggested that number of words shared by both news and songs decreased within the 5 year after news being published.
+This suggested that number of words shared by both news and songs decreased in the 5 years after news being published.
-- Cosine similarity remained steady in each time-window, suggesting that the two corpus shared some similarity in term of popular (high frequency) terms.
+- Cosine similarity remained steady in each time-window, suggesting that the two corpus shared some similar patterns in term of popular (high frequency) terms.

 1.4 Trends found between 2001-2015:
 - Both Jaccard and cosine similarity were higher in the news and songs being published more recently, as shown in the dark green and red lines in the graphs.